pawseidon/Discord-AI-Chatbot/CONTEXT_AWARE_README.md

 - Use the bot's name: `Hey Bot, can you explain climate change?`
 - Reply to the bot's messages: `Tell me more about that`

-### Reasoning Preferences
+### User Settings

-You can manually select reasoning modes:
+You can manage your preferences with natural language:

-- `Set my reasoning mode to sequential` - Use sequential thinking
+- `Set my reasoning mode to sequential` - Use sequential thinking by default
+- `Enable workflow mode` - Use LangGraph for advanced reasoning flows
 - `Change reasoning mode to creative` - Switch to creative mode
-- Include the emoji at the start of your message (e.g., 🔍 for search)
-- Ask `Explain reasoning modes` to learn more
+- `Reset our conversation` - Start fresh while keeping your preferences

 ## Usage Examples